Innovation, science, technology research in Australia

 5 Bureaucratic overheads

-Australia’s research is reputedly dogged by heavy administrative overheads that sap academic time and push up costs.
-Critics from the Australian Academy of Science and independent reviews warn that grant bodies like the ARC struggle under their own bureaucracy, while universities have hired an ever-rising tide of non-academic staff.
-Empirical and anecdotal studies describe growing “administrative burden” that directly pulls researchers away from core teaching and discovery work.
-Calls from Universities Australia and the OECD’s peer reviewers urge consolidation of programs and streamlining of grant processes if Australia is to lift its R&D efficiency closer to OECD peers.
+Australia’s research is widely reported to be hampered by heavy administrative overheads that sap academics’ time and drive up costs.
+Critics from the Australian Academy of Science and independent reviews warn that grant bodies such as the ARC are weighed down by bureaucracy, while universities have hired ever more non-academic staff.
+Empirical and anecdotal studies describe a growing “administrative burden” that pulls researchers away from core teaching and discovery.
+Calls from Universities Australia and OECD peer reviewers urge consolidating programs and streamlining grant processes if Australia is to lift its R&D efficiency closer to OECD peers.

 5.1 Funding processes are complicated and wasteful

-OECD urges Australia to simplify grant processes and bolster university-industry collaboration to lift productivity and innovation ()
+The OECD urges Australia to simplify grant processes and bolster university-industry collaboration to lift productivity and innovation (OECD 2024).

 A 2022 consultancy review (the Sheil review) found that: